shailen-naidoo/100-days-of-podcasts/README.md

 1. Select a social media of your choice, preferrably Twitter.
 2. Create a post stating that you are participating in the **"100 days of podcasts"** challenge using the _#100daysofpodcasts_ on your preferred social media platform.
-3. Everyday post what podcast you are listening to and a link to it (don't forget the _#100daysofpodcasts_).
+3. Everyday post what podcast you are listening to and a link to it (don't forget the _#100daysofpodcasts_ and let us know what day you are on).

 ## Rules